MuhammadUsmanMAQ/MS-TDaTSR/README.md

 ```

 ## Installation / Run
-To get started, clone this repo and place the downloaded model weights of Upscale, Table Detection and Table Structure Recognition in the models directory.<br/>
+To get started, clone this repo and place the downloaded model weights of Upscale, Table Detection and Table Structure Recognition in the models directory.
+Note: _You will need to configure weight directories in the libs_det & libs_struct if you want to run .py files without command line arguments._ <br/>
-Note: _You will need to configure weight directories in the libs_det & libs_struct if you want to run .py files without command line arguments.
+Your directory should look something like as the following tree:
 ```python
 MS-TDaSR/
 ├── datasets